theianjones/blog/content/brain/org-roam-bibtex.md

 <a id="org029cb5a"></a>

-## Zotera for Bibliography management
+## Zotero for Bibliography management

 [Zotero](https://www.zotero.org/) is an application that has a lot of tools built in for managing bibliographies.
 I like it because it will fetch meta data from pdfs you link it automatically (if its available).